-If you have ever visited your dentist on account of a toothache, you may be familiar with the term root canal.
 It’s normal to experience mild to moderate pain for a few days after a root canal.
-Any pain beyond a few days is not normal and this may warrant additional treatment or procedures from your dentist.
+Any throbbing pain beyond a few days is not normal and may warrant additional treatment or procedures from your dentist.

 A root canal is a very common procedure that dentists use to try to save a dying tooth.
-During the procedure, your dentist will carefully remove infected and damaged pulp from the inside of the affected tooth thereby eliminating the source of the pain.
+During the procedure, your dentist will carefully remove infected and damaged pulp from the inside of the affected tooth.

 1. Post-Procedure Inflammation

-One of the most common causes of pain after root canal is inflammation, which can be caused by the procedure itself or because the infection caused the tissues surrounding the tooth to become swollen.
+One of the most common causes of pain after a root canal is inflammation caused by the procedure itself or because the infection caused the tissues surrounding the tooth to become swollen.

-It’s possible that after a root canal, there’s still some bacteria present in the canal.
-This usually occurs if the canal is not properly cleaned and disinfected during the procedure leading to re-infection of the tissue and more pain.
+After a root canal, it’s possible for some bacteria to still be present in the canal.
+This usually occurs if the canal is not properly cleaned and disinfected during the procedure leading to tissue re-infection and more pain.

-This can also occur when the filling that was put after the procedure leaks, allowing bacteria from your saliva to work their way in around the filling.
+An infection can also occur when the filling that was placed leaks, allowing bacteria from your saliva to work their way around the filling.
 Once inside, the bacteria can cause an infection within just a few days.

 3. Too Large Fillings or Crowns